cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 | Precision|    0.1126     |

-I did not want the model *too* sensitive to missing the 1 classes (listed tokens).
+I did not want the model *too* sensitive to missing the `1` classes (listed tokens).
 I could tell this was the case when recall was maxed to 0.99.
 The low precision is not as bad as it seems at first glance.
-To reconnect with my initial goals, I needed to evaluate the model and see the predictions that were false positives.
+To reconnect with my initial goals, I evaluated the model and explored the predictions that were false positives.
 Indeed, in the FP's I find examples of tokens listed on etherscan but not yet on coingecko.
 Nearly 10% of the false positives were actually classified tokens but *not* on coingecko, and you can see the table of them [right here](/assets/sub_mf.html) with their associated total supplies in descending scarcity.
 For the other 90% of false positives, I have empirically found that some are addresses used heavily in concert with a token address.

 ### So what...

-Well, this feature lean and computationally economic procedure has identified 271 unlisted (on coingecko) yet currently active tokens.
+Well, this feature-lean and computationally economic procedure has identified 271 unlisted (on coingecko) yet currently active tokens.
 I strongly believe it can be tuned to predict the tokens that get [added to coingecko](https://www.coingecko.com/en/coins/recently_added) from just a time-independant snapshot of the last 300k ETH transactions.
-While you think about how you could find ways to abuse the etherscan and coingecko api to find these nascent token contracts *without* this ML overkill, let me segue into the final section.
+While there exist ways to abuse the etherscan and coingecko api limits to find nascent token contracts *without* my ML overkill, let's talk about next steps for applying GCN to ethereum transaction data.

 ## Conclusion

 This exercise lays solid groundwork on what we can learn from algorithmically massaging the ethereum transaction data.
 If a node acts, talks, and walks like a coingecko listed token, it may be a coingecko listed token.
 If not now, then sometime *soon*.

-The next step is integration of coarse grained time dependance.
-By this I mean use multiple graph snapshots in time to predict something happening in the future.
+Next comes the integration of coarse grained time dependance.
+By this I mean using multiple graph snapshots (over time) to predict future token characteristics.
 Instead of simple classification of a token being listed or not, we can predict a token's ROI for the upcoming month or week.
-On this idea I am excited, as I think it will also begin to quantify properties of **ponzi tokens** that are different from organized token growth.
+On this idea I am excited, as I think it will also begin to quantify properties of **ponzi tokens** that are different from organic token growth.

 In the open source and decnetralized community, we all get the privilege to access code and data.
 Blockchain data can be incredibly rich and powerful but it's what you do with it that sets you apart.